Lalannns/Lalannns/README.md

 ## Hi there 👋

-I'm Allan, an iOS developer currently based in Kazakhstan.
+I'm Allan, an iOS developer currently based in Hof,Bavaria,Germany.
 I build software programmatically.
 I love to build projects and take the craft seriously, I'll model the architecture, code the views, and ship it.